How to Piece like a Rockstar – Part 1 – Better Cutting Methods

 That quilter just finished making a huge labor of love.
 That is a job well done.
 Lopsided blocks and all.

-Quilting is my therapy, I don’t want to follow rules, so don’t.
-Make your quilt and be happy doing it.
+Quilting is my therapy, I don’t want to follow rules, so don’t. ย Make your quilt and be happy doing it.

-When I first started quilting, I was a piecing nightmare.
-Who cares?
-I just finished a quilt!
+When I first started quilting, I was a piecing nightmare. ย Who cares? ย I just finished a quilt!

 But then, after you have made many quilts, when quilting is something you do on a daily basis, when those half square triangles aren’t quite triangle or the very worse when you have made twenty blocks and half of them are off by a half inch and you desperately and creatively sew them together anyway, wash your quilt, and then find out that all your seams have split open.
 THAT is the moment when you realize that if you had just taken the time to press your seams open, if you had just spent a little more time making sure your 1/4″ seam was accurate, your quilt could have come together with less headaches on the way and not riddled with split seams after a few washings.